gofair-foundation/fsr_curation/CONTRIBUTING.md

 Please be aware that only qualified FIP (or 3PFF) implementers, facilitators or trainers can participate in this process.
 Please check this [table ](https://docs.google.com/spreadsheets/d/1hLEimbWKdlyouIF4ZoerGG6mia58c98PsVQ8hIT4hqw/edit#gid=0)if your name is already registered.

 An FSR curation process requires **two qualified people** to curate new FSR nanopubs.
-The first person acts as editor and checks if there exist more than one nanopub for the same FSR and checks the quality of the best nanopub (usually the newest) while proposing to retract the duplicates.
-The editor will then propose if the FSR nanopub should be accepted as is, requires changes or should be retracted.
-The editor assigns a reviewer, preferably one with expertise related to the FSR type, to check the action proposal for the FSR.
+The first person acts as curator and checks if there exist more than one nanopub for the same FSR and checks the quality of the best nanopub (usually the newest) while proposing to retract the duplicates.
+The curator will then propose if the FSR nanopub should be accepted as is, requires changes or should be retracted.
+The curator assigns a reviewer, preferably one with expertise related to the FSR type, to check the action proposal for the FSR.
 The reviewer can accept it, request changes or reject it.
-If the reviewer’s answer is positive, the editor can follow the actions proposed to finally approve it.
+If the reviewer’s answer is positive, the curator can follow the actions proposed to finally approve it.

 The whole curation process is supposed to be described in GitHub issues in this GitHub repository.
 To collaborate you need a GitHub account and the administrator needs to add the new reviewer to the curation team to grant write access to this repository.